jQSfire125/my_blog/portfolio.markdown

 ---

 ### Budgeting Web App (Flask, Python, SQL)
-A budgeting app where the user can track their expenses based on the envelopes method.
-It is inspired on a very good commercial application called [Goodbudget][gdbgt].
+A budgeting app where users can track their expenses based on the envelopes method.
+It is inspired by an excellent commercial application called [Goodbudget][gdbgt].

 * JavaScript, Python, Flask, and SQL